Field Day (Marshall Crenshaw album): Release and reception

-Field Day was a commercial disappointment after Crenshaw's debut, peaking at no. 52 in Billboard magazine, lasting 14 weeks on the chart.
+Field Day was a commercial disappointment after Crenshaw's debut, peaking at no. 52 in Billboard, lasting 14 weeks on the chart.
 The debut single from the album, "Whenever You're on My Mind", was aided by a popular early MTV music video and reached number 103 on the charts as well as number 23 on Billboard's Rock Tracks Chart; Crenshaw later expressed great disappointment that the single did not hit, saying "If that had been a hit, it would have been really big for me.
 But things went sour quickly."
 Crenshaw attempted to leave Warner Bros. after the album's performance, but the label would not allow it.

 Field Day saw some positive reception from critics, particularly from Robert Christgau, who awarded it an A+ rating.
 However, many writers were critical of the album's production.
 Crenshaw later defended the production, explaining in a later interview, "I had lunch with Steve about a year and a half ago.
 Hadn't seen him in a long time.
 I'd read some interviews with him over the years where he was very contrite about the whole thing.
 He'd say, 'I feel like I really steered Marshall down the wrong path,' and all this stuff.
 I finally got sick of it.
 I said, 'I'm going to track his ass down, and we're going to talk about it.'
 [Laughs.]
 All in a very good-natured way, because I like him a whole lot.
 I told him, 'Steve, I want to remind you that there wasn't a single thing about that record that didn't meet my approval.
 If there was anything I didn't like about it, it would’ve gotten changed.'
 I had a really supportive A&R person back then, and I absolutely had my eyes open.
 Always."

 Crenshaw remains supportive of the album and considers it one of his best.
 He said, "I'd have to say that the music on Field Day is still very vibrant and full of life.
 It's the sound of young people who are in love with life and just having a great time."
 In another interview, he stated, "I really loved Field Day, even though it was a dumb idea to do a second album in such a hurry after the first one.
 I remember listening to the playback and feeling as good as I've ever felt about one of my records."